 Existing geotechnical reports and assessments should be reviewed by an appropriately qualified professional to ensure that identification of the hazard and potential risk areas are adequately identified and mapped within the CRD.

-Considerations to review and consider future actions include reviewing and documenting:
+Future actions and considerations include reviewing and documenting the following:

-• Landslide zones to depict active areas, head flanks and historic slide areas.
+- Landslide zones to depict active areas, head flanks and historic slide areas. - Landslide boundaries depicted usually in three categories: well defined, poorly defined and inferred. - All monitoring stations or locations.

-- Landslide boundaries to be depicted usually in three categories, well defined, poorly defined, and inferred. - All monitoring stations or locations. - All ephemeral drainage lines. - Landslide scarp areas should be defined. - Tension cracks with addition to a monitoring program and trigger points table for the areas of concern, and to recommend a notification system and protective actions. - Structural contours of slide surface and extent of landform. - Monitoring program and mitigation measures for all water sources to identify any drainage mitigation measures to alleviate water penetration and slippage and ensure interconnection with existing flood mitigation projects in problem areas.
+- All ephemeral drainage lines. - Landslide scarp areas. - Tension cracks in addition to a monitoring program and trigger points table for the areas of concern, and a notification system and protective actions. - Structural contours of slide surface and extent of landform. - Monitoring program and mitigation measures for all water sources to identify any drainage mitigation measures to alleviate water penetration and slippage and ensure interconnection with existing flood mitigation projects in problem areas.

-A report on known hazard areas and knowledge to date should be developed.
+A report on known hazard areas and knowledge to-date should be developed.